xinkuleee/Advanced-Programming/week3/README.md

 ### Excluding keywords

 In most programming languages, some names are *keywords* (sometimes called *reserved words*) which are not allowed as identifiers.
-APL has the following keywords: if, then, else, true, false, let, in, try, catch, print, put, get.
+The subset of APL that we have implemented so far has the following keywords: `true`, `false`.
 Modify `lVName` such that it fails if the parsed name is a keyword.
+In future tasks, when you implement syntax that adds more keywords (e.g. `if`, `try`), make sure to modify your implementation such that they are recognised appropriately.

 #### Examples